Bill Romanowski: Marcus Williams incident

 In 2003, Romanowski attacked and injured one of his teammates, tight end Marcus Williams, during a scrimmage.
 Williams was forced to retire after Romanowski crushed his eye socket with the punch.

 Williams sued for damages of $3.4 million, arguing that Romanowski had been suffering from "roid rage" when he attacked him.
 Williams was awarded $340,000 for lost wages and medical expenses by a jury.
 Williams was quoted as saying he and his lawyers "just wanted to prove what was right and wrong about football".
 Williams' attorney said he was very pleased with the verdict.

 Racism allegations

 Romanowski has been accused of being racist at many points during his career and after retirement.
 Various media critics have pointed to his fines for actions including kicking Larry Centers in the head in 1995, spitting on San Francisco 49er receiver J.J.
 Stokes in 1997, and ripping Eddie George's helmet off in 2002, as evidence.

-Romanowski called Carolina Panthers starting quarterback Cam Newton "boy" in a tweet after Newton's team lost in Super Bowl 50 and Newton conducted a very brief press interview.
-He later apologized after he was accused of being racist.